Draw My Loop

 Shape library

 50+ ready-to-use shapes (animals, letters, symbols) that you position on the map in one click.
+The fastest way to draw GPS routes without any artistic skill.

 Freehand drawing and projection

-Smart snapping
+Smart road snapping

 Free universal export

 Export as GPX or TCX for Strava, Garmin, Komoot, Suunto, Coros and all GPS watches.
+This GPS route drawing tool works with every platform.

-GPS Drawing FAQ
+GPS Drawing Tool FAQ

 Is GPS drawing difficult?

-What equipment do I need?
+What equipment do I need for GPS drawing?

 How long is a GPS drawing route?